spawaskar-cora/cora-docs/docs/user-guide/search/index.md

 2. Apply any necessary **filters or sorting options**.
 3. Confirm that the table displays the desired results before exporting.

+!!! tip "Export"

+    Ensure all **search, filter, and sorting options** are applied correctly before exporting.

 ---

 ### Excel Export